-6.208 Where consultation occurs, a third party should be asked if they object to disclosure and invited to make submissions about:

-- whether the conditional exemption should apply - whether, on balance, access would be contrary to the public interest.
+- 6.208 Where consultation occurs, a third party should be asked if they object to disclosure and invited to make submissions about: - whether the conditional exemption apply

+&lt;sup>178 For discussion of the relevant principles when there are a large number of third parties see PL' and Department of Home Affairs (Freedom of information) [2018] AlCmr 67 [34]-[40].
+See also Christis Tombazos and Australian Research Council (Freedom of information) [2023] AlCmr 14 [45].
-6.209 An affected third party who is consulted under s 27 may contend that exemptions under ss 47 or 47G should apply.
-Where the third party contends that exemptions other than ss 47 or 47G should apply, it is open to agency or minister to rely on those exemptions in its decision.159 However, should the agency or minister decide to grant access to the documents, the third party does not have a right to seek review of that decision on grounds other than those specified in s 27.

-6.210 The third party should be asked to provide reasons and evidence for their submission.
-To assist them to make a submission it may be necessary to provide a copy of the information.
-This could be done by providing an edited copy of the document, for example, by deleting any material that may be exempt under another provision.
-An agency should also take care not to breach any obligation under the Privacy Act during consultation, for example, by identifying the applicant without their consent.
-If an edited copy of the document has been provided for consultation purposes, that copy should be clearly marked where material has been edited, and it should be stated that the copy has been provided for the purpose of consultation.

-6.211 An agency or minister must have regard for any submissions made before deciding whether to give access to the document (ss 27(4) and 27(5)).
-The third party does not, however, have the right to veto access and agencies should take care that the third party is not under such a misapprehension.

-6.212 Where an agency or minister decides to give the applicant access to documents, after a third party has provided a submission, they must give the third party written notice
+- whether, on balance, access would be contrary to the public interest. - 6.209 An affected third party who is consulted under s 27 may contend that exemptions under ss 47 or 47G apply.
+Where the third party contends that exemptions other than ss 47 or 47G apply, it is open to an agency or minister to rely on those exemptions in its decision.
+However, should the agency or minister decide to grant access to the documents, the third party does not have a right to seek review of that decision on grounds other than those specified in s 27. - 6.210 The third party should be asked to provide reasons and evidence for their exemption contention.
+To assist them to make an exemption contention it may be necessary to provide a copy of the document.
+This can be done by providing an edited copy of the document, for example, by deleting any material that may be exempt under another provision.
+An agency or minister should take care not to breach any obligations under the Privacy Act during consultation, for example, by identifying the FOI applicant without their consent.
+If an edited copy of the document has been provided for consultation purposes, that copy should be clearly marked where material has been edited, and it should state that the copy has been provided for the purpose of consultation.
+The copy may be annotated or watermarked to indicate it is a consultation copy. - 6.211 An agency or minister must have regard to any submissions made before deciding whether to give access to the document (ss 27(4) and 27(5)).
+The third party does not, however, have the right to veto access and agencies and ministers should take care that the third party is not under such a misapprehension.
+The statement of reasons will need to demonstrate the weight attributed to these submissions and their subsequent impact on the final decision. - 6.212 Where an agency or minister decides to give the FOI applicant access to documents after a third party has made an exemption contention, they must give the third party written notice (s 27(6)).
+Access to a document must not be given to the FOI applicant until the third party's opportunities for review have run out, or if review did occur, the decision still stands (s 27(7)).

-159 See Australian Broadcasting Corporation and Civil Aviation Safety Authority [2015] AICmr 21 [5] and ss 27(1)(b), 53C, 54A, 54M and 54P of the FOI Act.

-(s 27(6)).
-Access to a document must not be given to the applicant until the third party's opportunities for review have run out, or if review did occur, the decision still stands (s 27(7)).

-General information about consultation

-6.213 General information about consultation is provided in Part 3.
-That Part provides guidance about extended timeframes, notices of decision, review rights and when access to documents may be provided.